WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    and MUST use another implementation-specific 8-byte string beginning with "sxg1-".
 1. 2 bytes storing a big-endian integer `fallbackUrlLength`.
-1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST be an absolute URL with a scheme of "https".
+1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST UTF-8 decode to an absolute URL with a scheme of "https".

    Note: The byte location of the fallback URL is intended to remain invariant across versions of the `application/signed-exchange` format so that parsers